lischilpp/unity-voxel-engine/README.md

 2. Import **FirstPersonCharacter**,  **CrossPlattformInput** and **Utility** from Standard Assets (for Unity 2018.4)
 (can be downloaded from Asset Store)
 3. Open Scene Main (by double-clicking)
-4. Press Play to start
+4. Press Play to start (this will fail, since the standard assets are out of date!)
+5. Double click the Error ** 'GUIText' is obsolete: 'GUIText has been removed.
+Use UI.Text instead.'**
+6. Fix it by adding import **using UnityEngine.UI;** and replacing **public GUIText camSwitchButton;** with **public Text camSwitchButton;**
-5. Have fun!
+5. Press play again and have fun!